“Ice Castles is an awe-inspiring, must-see winter phenomenon that brings fairy tales to life”.

 How are the Ice Castles built?

-The construction of the castles is a six-month project, it starts in the summer with drawing up of blueprints.
-Every year it’s all new, they start from scratch and are always trying new things, making every winter wonderland new and exciting.
+The construction of the castles is a six-month project, it starts in the summer with the drawing up of blueprints.
+Every year it’s all-new.
+They start from scratch and are always trying new things, making every winter wonderland new and exciting.

-The building of the walls start with installing LED lights and a sprinkler system.
+The building of the walls starts with installing LED lights and a sprinkler system.
 The sprinkler heads are linked to the fire hydrant and positioned just so.
-A temporary metal structure is sprayed with water and the water freezes into icicles with a little help by mother nature.
+A temporary metal structure is sprayed with water, and the water freezes into icicles with a little help from mother nature.

 Newly placed icicles are then drenched with water.
-The blend of icicle placement, temperatures, water volume, and wind result in an astonishing and ever-changing variety of ice formations.
-By carefully arranging the icicles they grow into the LED-filled sculptures, tunnels, one of a kind mazes and ice arches which becomes the Ice Castle thousands will be enjoying.
+The blend of icicle placement, temperatures, water volume, and wind results in an astonishing and ever-changing variety of ice formations.
+By carefully arranging the icicles, they grow into LED-filled sculptures, tunnels, one-of-a-kind mazes, and ice arches, which become the Ice Castle that thousands will enjoy.